nlpsandbox/nlpsandbox-client/CONTRIBUTING.md

 ### Updating the SDK client

-The SDK client has to be updated when the API version is updated.
-Here are the steps to updating the `nlpsandboxsdk` client.
+The Python SDK client `nlpsandboxsdk` is now automatically updated when there is a new schemas release.
+That being said, here are instructions on how to update the client manually.

 1. Generate SDK client with `openapi-generator`
   ```